testground/testground/plans/example-browser-node/README.md

 Using `about:debugging` you should be able to debug remotely in a similar fashion.
 However, for now we had no success in trying to connect to our firefox instance.

+As such you consider Firefox remote debugging a non-supported feature for now, should you want to remotely debug, please us chromium for now (the default browser).

+### WebKit Remote Debugging

+No approach for remote debugging a WebKit browser is known by the team.
+For now this is not supported.

+Please use chromium (the default browser) if you wish to remotely debug.